oa-333/elog/README.md

 By default, all log targets flush after each message logging.
 This strategy is implemented by the ELogImmediateFlushPolicy class.

+It may be preferred to avoid flushing altogether.
+This strategy is implemented by the ELogNeverFlushPolicy class.

 It may be preferred to flush every X messages.
 For this case the ELogCountFlushPolicy can be used.